ibm-cloud-docs/codeengine/deploy.md

    The format of the name of the image for this application is `REGISTRY/NAMESPACE/REPOSITORY:TAG` where `REGISTRY` and `TAG` are optional.
 If `REGISTRY` is not specified, the default is `docker.io`.
 If `TAG` is not specified, the default is `latest`.
    {: important}

 4. After your app is updated, you can access the app.
 Run the `ibmcloud ce app get` command to get the URL of your app.
-For example, when you curl the `myhelloapp` app, the app returns `Hello World from {{site.data.keyword.codeengineshort}}` which demonstrates the app is now using the `helloworld_repo` image.
+For example, when you curl the `myhelloapp` app, the app returns `Hello World from {{site.data.keyword.codeengineshort}}`, which demonstrates the app is now using the `helloworld_repo` image.

 ## Application status
 {: #app-status}